-Gay drinks, stirred, muddled, shaken or served neat, an essential thirst quenching guide for Pride.
+Gay drinks, stirred, muddled, shaken or served neat, an essential thirst quenching guide for Pride 2024!

-We also share over 10 Pride cocktails you can easily make at home.
-These quick and easy mixed drink recipes feature a diversity of high quality booze including spirits, artisanal cider, craft beer and fine wine.
+We share over 10 of the gayest cocktails you can easily make at your next Pride party.
+These quick and easy recipes feature a diversity of high quality spirits, artisanal cider, craft beer and fine wine.

 We’ve also included a flavourful alcohol free cocktail recipe, perfect for your sober LGBT friends or those looking to pace themselves at Pride!